 12 Easy Ways to Decorate for Easter on the Cheap

-Given that the Easter Bunny often arrives in April, it may be a surprise to realize the holiday is coming up on March 27.
+Easter is coming up April 1, and for many it's a time to celebrate.
+Try some new, warm-weather clothes and upbeat decorations to get into the Easter Bunny spirit.
 Before running out to purchase ready-made decorations, try these 12 easy Easter decorations.
-They can be created with inexpensive supplies or even by repurposing things you already own.
+These can be created with inexpensive supplies or even by repurposing things you already own.

 Lights can liven up any holiday -- and provide extra value if you use them more than once a year.
 Dig out a box of white lights from the basement or the garage and create an Easter bunny outline.
 Colored lights can also make festive Easter eggs.